brimdata/zed/zng/docs/spec.md

 ------------------------
 ```

+It is an error for a value to reference a type ID that has not been previously
+defined by a typedef scoped to the stream in which the value appears.

-A typed value with a `value` of length N and the type indicated
+A typed value with a `value` of length `N` and the type indicated
 is interpreted as follows:

 | Type       | N        |              Value                               |